School Choice and Blackbaud Software

 From a broader perspective, there are different ways to account for school choice funding.
 It all depends on the timing and nature of your state’s program and the structure established in your school.

-If you know the voucher amount ahead of contract completion:
+If you know the voucher/ESA amount ahead of contract completion:

 If you need to add the amount after the contract is finalized:

-- The business office can enter the amount into Blackbaud Tuition Management, the families see that discount in their payment portal, and that information feeds into Financial Edge NXT.
+- If the state funds wouldn’t influence any need-based aid the school provides, the business office can enter the amount into Tuition or Billing Management, the families see that credit in their payment portal, and that information feeds into Financial Edge NXT.

 If the state uses direct deposit to the school:

-- The business office can record the deposit in Financial Edge NXT—using a project code assigned to track the state funding—and then assign the appropriate amount to each covered student’s account in Blackbaud Tuition Management.
+- The business office can record the deposit in Financial Edge NXT—using a project code assigned to each type of state funding—and then assign the appropriate amount to each covered student’s account in Blackbaud Tuition Management.

 How do you track and report on state funds?

-Since Blackbaud Tuition Management acts as a subsidiary ledger to Blackbaud Financial Edge NXT—the general ledger—we recommend using a project code in both systems so the business office can track the discount not only at the account level, but also at the project level.
+Since Blackbaud Tuition Management and Billing Management act as subsidiary ledgers to Blackbaud Financial Edge NXT—the general ledger—we recommend using a project code in whichever systems you use so the business office can track the discount not only at the account level, but also at the project level.

 Financial Edge NXT is designed to organize, track, and report different fund sources.
 By using a distinct project code, you can get the reporting you need for your state at the push of a button.
 Work with your Blackbaud team to create those reports.